garethcmurphy/mpi-mhd-fv/README.md

 # MPI-MHD-FV

-This is a parallel, MPI version of the magnetohydrodynamics equations.
+This is a numerical code developed to solve the magnetohydrodynamics equations.
+It was developed primarily for jets in the interstellar medium.

 ### Status